-Out of all the different stone types we offer at New York Quartz – granite, marble, quartz, and so on – we don’t often talk about limestone.
+Out of all the different stone types we offer at New York Quartz – granite, marble, quartz, and so on – we don’t often talk about limestone as a stone for countertops or kitchen tiles.
 Some people even confuse limestone with marble… but they are actually two very different natural stones.
 In today’s post, we’re taking a look at limestone, and the pros and cons of limestone tiles and countertops for kitchens and bathrooms.

 What is limestone?